 “Since the numeric score is no longer reported,” says Hans Wolf, M.D., CEO and Founder of WOLFPACC, “many medical students are looking at this as a big plus.
 But this could have unintended consequences for some students as the level of difficulty of the exam has not changed.”

-Consequences: “Unfortunately, many students with a preconceived notion that the pass/fail exam must be easier… might fail,” remarked Dr. Wolf.
+Consequences of USMLE pass fail scoring: “Unfortunately, many students with a preconceived notion that the pass/fail exam must be easier… might fail,” remarked Dr. Wolf.

 How many times can a student retake the USMLE Step 1 board exam?